 - Back up System State for the first time

 To complete the initial backup, use the Microsoft Azure Recovery Services agent.

 You can back up System State on Windows Server 2008 R2 through Windows Server 2016.
-System State back up is not supported on client SKUs.
-System State is not shown as an option for Windows clients, or Windows Server 2008 SP2 machines.
+System State back up isn't supported on client SKUs.
+System State isn't shown as an option for Windows clients, or Windows Server 2008 SP2 machines.